jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Taint/kubectl-taint.md

 # kubectl taint

-Kubectl drain is used to manage the move of pods from one node to another.
+The `kubectl taint` command is used to taint nodes.
+Taints are used to repel pods from nodes

-## Command

-Commands.

 ```shell
   # explore help